DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   === Recommenders

-  Recommenders, defined as people who can influence service usage in both a positive and negative way, could be identified as content creators who will receive early access to the platform in order for them to provide a review or sellers who are willing to create a partnership with the platform for selling premium plans.
+  Recommenders are defined as people who can influence service usage in both a positive and negative way.
+They could be identified as content creators who will receive early access to the platform in order to provide a review, or sellers who are willing to create a partnership with the platform for selling premium plans.

   Lastly, other users of the platform itself could recommend or not the provided service.

   === Economic buyers <eb>

-  Economic buyers, defined as the people who have the power to approve the purchase and/or the use of the service, could be identified in friends who together are trying to organize a group trip: they could suggest or deny the use of the platform.
+  Economic buyers, defined as the people who have the power to approve the purchase and/or the use of the service, could be identified in friends who together are trying to organize a group trip.
+They could suggest or deny the use of the platform.

   End-users, described in @end_users, can also be economic buyers if they travel alone.